mvid/cosmwasm-docs/tutorials/zero-to-hero/state-and-instantiate.md

 (similarly to HTTP headers).
 This is wrapped in `Ok` to create a `Result` and signal the call was successful, if we wanted to error we would wrap our error in `Err`.

+With this code the instantiate entrypoint is complete, however to demonstrate it working we will

 ### Instantiate Tests